Last updated on May 15, 2023

 - Procurement Portal – a tool for people to authentically (e.g. with little limitation) search and locate any RFI, RFP, Notice, Contract, Amendment etc..
 Queries should deliver results in machine readable data format with key elements displayed, which can be filtered, with dates, amounts, deliverables, etc. User should have ability to select any point in time and review legacy contracts and documents with links to current contracts and documents for exact or similar goods and services.
 All procurement agreements should have clear distinctions insofar as unique content vs. boilerplate transactional information such as County terms and conditions.
 Example (Ukrainian version)

 - Outcomes Portal – Need a system to document and share outcomes measures so that anyone, be they existing providers, advocates, BHS staff, or any other stakeholder so that could put the data to work.
 We absolutely need a normalized data-standard so all CA (and ultimately USA) BHS systems could adopt and allow us to truly compare apples to apples. .
 Open-source OpenLattice platform example.
+(Sadly, OpenLattice has closed shop.
+Check GitHub for their opensource repo.)

 - Open Budget Portal – interactive tool allowing users to drill down directly to the past and existing contracts, amendments, notices, or other documents.
 Existing San Diego County Open Budget tool.